tocttou/tocttou.github.io/_posts/2015-11-07-dockerizing-a-ctf.md

 <a href="/images/posts/architecture.svg" data-lightbox="hack_architecture" data-title="Hack architecture">![Hack architecture](/images/posts/architecture.svg)</a>

 First we build an image `hack-base` that is based on an Ubuntu 15.04 image itself.
 We use this image to install various packages that will be required by multiple challenges and thus reducing redundancy.
 We follow the same approach as we move up the chart.
-We make separate images for each type of primary environment (nodejs/python etc) and further build an image for each challenge + images for any external dependancy they need (like redis/mongodb).
+We make separate images for each type of primary environment (nodejs/python etc) and further build an image for each challenge + images for any external dependency they need (like redis/mongodb).
 Then we create what are called `containers` that are instances of the challenge images and link containers of external dependencies, if any.
 Its worth noting that the user cannot modify the image itself.
-The user is provided with a writeable layer over the container.
+The user is provided with a writable layer over the container.
 You may as well run `rm -rf /*` in an Ubuntu container and it will delete all your commands and system files but only from that instance.
 So you can just close the container and spin up one more in less than 2 seconds and whamm! you get the vanilla system back!

 As for the networking to and fro from the container, we have to expose the ports that we want to map to the system.
 Say if a challenge based on python  listens on port 8999, we expose this port from within the container and map it to a port on the system (usually the same as the one in the container).
 The Docker documentation provides good examples for this.
 Then we use the xinetd super-server to listen to the requests to the specified ports and spin up a disposable container accordingly.